Nowadays, there are many on social media that are “ending it with a hashtag.”

 No matter where you post your hashtags, be intentional and know your purpose.

-Users who are searching for a particular content can type a hashtag in the search bar and the social media platform will display content that carries the corresponding hashtag.
+Users who are searching for particular content can type a hashtag in the search bar and the social media platform will display content that carries the corresponding hashtag.